SEND stands for Special Educational Needs and Disabilities.

 We make the following adaptations to ensure all pupils’ needs are met:

-- Differentiating our curriculum to ensure all pupils are able to access it (g. by grouping, 1:1 work, teaching style, content of the lesson etc.)
+- ‘Scaffolding’ learning to ensure all pupils are able to access it

 - Using recommended aids, such as laptops/iPads, coloured overlays, visual timetables, and so forth